top of page

 Goniolens based ELT is difficult to perform and requires complex training that is not universally available.
 A goniolens based ELT does not allow the surgeon to see beyond the surface of the trabecular meshwork.
 Identifying the proper placement for the procedure can therefore become an issue, and even with proper placement it is difficult to discern if the procedure was successful, causing low MIGS adoption rates.5

 Using our patented intelligent guidance system, your ophthalmologist can now identify the best placement for the procedure.
-This state of the art system utilizes OCT imaging to see the surface and depth of the targeted tissue, which would otherwise be invisible.
-In real time, GELT enables and optimizes the precise creation of long-lasting outflow channels using the excimer laser.
+This state of the art system utilizes E&O imaging to see the surface and depth of the targeted tissue, which would otherwise be invisible.
+In real time, Endoscopic and OCT Enabled Excimer Laser Trabeculostomy enables and optimizes the precise creation of long-lasting outflow channels using the excimer laser.

 Visualization 1.png